sahithyandev/s3/src/content/docs/engineering-thermodynamics/02-system.md

 A thermodynamic process that can be reversed without any trace on the surrounding.
 Ideal case.

+Impossible in the environment because of:
+- Turbulance
+- Friction
+- Heat losses
+- Resistance
+- Finite temperature difference

 ### Irreversible process

 A thermodynamic process that cannot be reversed without any trace on the surrounding.